wszwr003/MyNoteBook/Electron.md

 ## [添加了windows-build-tools后又出现了MSB8020err](https://github.com/brianmcd/contextify/issues/210)
 err:
-error MSB8020: The builds tools for v140 (Platform T oolset = 'v140') cannot be found.
+error MSB8020: The builds tools for v140 (Platform Toolset = 'v140') cannot be found.
 解决：
 I finally realized that if I execute `npm install` while inside of `the Developer Command Prompt for VS2015` that I'd have no issues finding the right build tools.
 When executing inside that context everything works perfectly.